microsoft/onnxruntime/onnxruntime/python/tools/transformers/benchmark_gpt2_LM/README.md

 3. Create python venv with all the packages in required_packages.txt

-   >  pip install -r required_packages.txt
+   >  pip install -r requirements.txt